Fatima Payman

-Fatima Payman (فاطمه پیمان; born 1995) is an Australian politician who has served as a senator for Western Australia since 2022, first for the Labor Party and then as an independent, before launching her own political party − Australia's Voice − in October 2024.
+Fatima Payman (فاطمه پیمان; born 1995) is an Afghan-born Australian politician who has served as a senator for Western Australia (WA) since 2022, first for the Labor Party and then as an independent, before launching her own political party – Australia's Voice – in October 2024.

 Payman was born in Kabul, Afghanistan, and migrated to Perth with her family in 2003.
 She attended the Australian Islamic College and studied pharmacy at the University of Western Australia.
 Payman was president of Young Labor WA and an organiser for the United Workers Union, before becoming an electorate officer for WA Labor politician Pierre Yang.
 At the 2022 Australian federal election, Payman was elected to the Australian Senate as a senator for Western Australia.
-She was the fifth-youngest member to have been elected to the Senate and the first female member of parliament to wear a hijab.
+She was the fifth-youngest member to have been elected to the Senate and the first member of parliament to wear a hijab.

 In May and June 2024, Payman's statements in support of Palestine during the Gaza war and criticism of the Albanese government's response to the war brought her out of step with the rest of her party.
 On 25 June 2024, Payman crossed the floor to support a Greens resolution to recognise a Palestinian state, leading to her being indefinitely suspended from the Labor caucus.
 On 4 July 2024, Payman quit the Labor Party to sit as an independent, and on 9 October 2024, she launched her own political party, Australia's Voice.

 Early life and education

 Fatima Payman was born in Kabul, Afghanistan in 1995.
 She is of paternal Tajik heritage and her mother is Uzbek.
 Her maternal grandparents hailed from Uzbekistan.
+She is the daughter of Abdul Wakil Payman (d.
+2018) and Shogufa Payman.
 She is the eldest of four children.
 Payman's grandfather was a member of parliament in Afghanistan.

 Payman's family fled the Taliban for Pakistan when she was five years old.
 Her father arrived in Australia by boat in 1999 and spent time in immigration detention.
 He then worked as a security guard, kitchen hand and taxi driver, so he could afford to sponsor the migration of his wife and four children.
 The rest of the family arrived in Australia in 2003, when Fatima was eight, and settled in Perth.
 Once in Australia, her mother started a business giving driving lessons.

 In 2013, Payman graduated as head girl from the Australian Islamic College in Perth.
 She attended the University of Western Australia, obtaining a Bachelor of Arts in Anthropology and Sociology and a Graduate Diploma of Pharmaceutical Science.

 Payman worked as a pharmacy assistant and chemist at Terry White's from February 2018 until February 2020.